kfontes/guessing-game/README.md

 #About this game
 In this guessing game the computer will pick a random number between 1 and 10.
 The user will be prompted to enter in a guess.
-The game will report whether their guess was right or wrong.
-The user will have the opportunity to play again, if they choose to.
+The game will report whether their guess was right or wrong.The user will have the opportunity to play again, if they choose to.

+You can play the game here: http://kfontes.github.io/guessing-game.

 #Sources